Rania345/alx-low_level_programming/0x02-functions_nested_loops/README.md

         julien@ubuntu:~/0x02$

-### 13. [-natural](101-natural.c):If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+### 13. [-natural](101-natural.c): If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

  - You are allowed to use the standard library